AMeddis/ameddis.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Biostatistics at Institute Curie, Paris, France.
+Inference and validation of prognostic marker for correlated survival data with application to cancer.
+(2017-2020)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Statistics, Network and data Optimisations.
+Politecnico di Torino, Italy (2015-2017)
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Mathematical Engineering.
+Politecnico di Torino, Italy.
+(2012-2015)

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
-  * GitHub University
-  * Duties includes: Updates and improvements to template
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
-  * GitHub University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

-* Summer 2015: Research Assistant
-  * GitHub University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+* Jan 2022-current: Assistant Professor in Biostatistics
+  * Section of Biostatistics, Univeristy of Copenhagen, Denmark.

+* Jan 2021 - Dec 2022 : Postdoc in Biostatistics
+  * Section of Biostatistics, Univeristy of Copenhagen, Denmark.

 Skills
 ======